thesis/valkyrie/README.md

 $ docker build -f infrastructure/docker/Dockerfile -t heimdall .
 $ docker run -it --env-file ./env-var.list --entrypoint "bin/hubot" heimdall:latest
 ```

-If you don't have local values for env vars referenced in `./env-var.list`, ask
-someone how to get these values.

 To log in to your running hubot container: